-Alternatively, if either parent is deemed by the Court as unfit to co-parent safely and effectively because of issues such as emotional problems, drug or alcohol addictions, or criminal history, the Court may award sole parental responsibility to the other parent.
-Our attorneys advise and assist our clients in determining the best means to effectively meet all their parenting goals.
+Florida law provides that all matters relating to parenting and time-sharing must be determined based on the child’s best interests.
+Shared parental responsibility is usually appropriate unless it is detrimental to the child.
+If either parent is deemed as unfit to co-parent safely and effectively because of issues such as emotional problems, drug or alcohol addictions, or criminal history, the Court may award sole parental responsibility to the other parent.